GSM - Quick Guide

 The uplink frequency range specified for GSM is 933 - 960 MHz (basic 900 MHz band only).
 The downlink frequency band 890 - 915 MHz (basic 900 MHz band only).

-This indicates separation between adjacent carrier frequencies.
-In GSM, this is 200 kHz.
+Channel spacing indicates the spacing between adjacent carrier frequencies.
+For GSM, it is 200 kHz.

-The duplex distance is 80 MHz.
-Duplex distance is the distance between the uplink and downlink frequencies.
-A channel has two frequencies, 80 MHz apart.
+Duplex distance is the space between the uplink and downlink frequencies.
+The duplex distance for GSM is 80 MHz, where each channel has two frequencies that are 80 MHz apart.